Mercedes-Benz Group AG – Annual report – 31 December 2021

 Receivables from financial services

 Exposure to credit risk from financing and lease activities is monitored based on the portfolio subject to credit risk.
 The portfolio subject to credit risk consists of wholesale and retail receivables from financial services and the portion of the operating lease portfolio that is subject to credit risk.
 Receivables from financial services comprise claims arising from finance lease contracts and repayment claims from financing loans.
-The operating lease portfolio is reported under equipment on operating leases in the Group’s Consolidated Financial Statements.
-Overdue lease payments from operating lease contracts are recognised in receivables from financial services.
+The operating lease portfolio is reported under equipment on operating leases in the Group’s Consolidated Statement of Financial Position.
+Lease payments due from operating lease contracts are recognized in receivables from financial services.

-The Mercedes-Benz Mobility segment has guidelines setting the framework for effective risk management at a global as well as a local level.
-In particular, these rules deal with minimum requirements for all risk-relevant credit processes, the definition of financing products offered, the evaluation of customer quality, requests for collateral and the treatment of unsecured loans and non-performing claims.
+The Mercedes-Benz Mobility segment has policies setting the framework for effective risk management at a global as well as a local level.
+In particular, these policies deal with minimum requirements for all risk-relevant credit processes, the definition of financing products offered, the evaluation of customer quality, requests for collateral and the treatment of unsecured loans and nonperforming claims.
 The limitation of concentration risks is implemented primarily by means of global limits, which refer to customer exposures.
 To comply with these limits, Mercedes-Benz Mobility applies approval standards and measures to avoid concentration risks.
-Only two customers were granted credit lines in relation to a large loan.
+Only one customer was granted a credit line in the form of a large loan.
 The Mercedes-Benz Mobility portfolio consists of a large number of small and medium-sized enterprises and private customers from more than 30 countries.
-At 31 December 2021, this segment accounted for 78% of the portfolio.
+At 31 December 2022, this segment accounted for 75% of the portfolio.

 With respect to its financing and lease activities, the Group holds collateral for customer transactions limiting actual credit risk through its fair value.
 The value of collateral generally depends on the amount of the financed assets.
 The financed vehicles usually serve as collateral.
 Furthermore, Mercedes-Benz Mobility limits credit risk from financing and lease activities, for example through advance payments from customers.

-If, in connection with contracts, a worsening of payment behaviour or other causes of a credit risk are recognised, collection procedures are initiated by claims management to obtain the overdue payments of the customer, to take possession of the asset financed or leased or, alternatively, to renegotiate the impaired contract.
-Restructuring policies and practices are based on the indicators or criteria which, in the judgment of local management, indicate that repayment will probably continue and that the total proceeds expected to be derived from the renegotiated contract exceed the expected proceeds to be derived from repossession and remarketing.
-Due to the covid-19 pandemic, government support programmes for customers still existed in some markets in 2021, which led to modifications of financial assets for receivables from financial services.
-Most of the customer support programmes offered by Mercedes-Benz Mobility expired in 2021.
-The design of the programmes meant that these modifications were, however, classified as insignificant and that they did not lead to significantly increased bad-debt losses.
+If, in connection with contracts, a worsening of payment behaviour or other causes of a credit risk are recognized, collection procedures are initiated by claims management to obtain the overdue payments of the customer, to take possession of the asset financed or leased or, alternatively, to renegotiate the impaired contract.
+Internal restructuring policies and practices are based on the indicators or criteria which, in the judgment of local management, indicate that repayment will probably continue and that the total proceeds expected to be derived from the renegotiated contract exceed the expected proceeds to be derived from repossession and remarketing.
+In the case of receivables from financial services, significant modifications of financial assets were only made in rare cases and to an insignificant extent.

 For information on credit risks included in receivables from financial services, see Note 15.
 Information on the measurement of expected credit losses is provided in Note 1.